sumitkhatritamu/sumitkhatritamu.github.io/Scratch_Color_and_Gloss.md

 <br> <br>
 <img src="assets/img/Color_Measurement.JPG?raw=true" width="100%" height="100%">
 <br> <br>
 The surface roughness is different along the scratch and surrounding.
 Moreover, it varies along the linearly increasing load scratch path.
-The digital scratch is first divided in to scratch path and the surrounding area.
+The digital scratch is first divided into the scratch path and the surrounding area.
 Following, further subdivision of the scratch path to apply the varying roughness in different regions.
 ## Preprocessing
 <br> <br>
 <img src="assets/img/Scratch_Preprocessing.JPG?raw=true" width="100%" height="100%">